An annotated instance segmentation XXL-CT data-set from a historic airplane: Introduction

-Hence, within this contribution, we will provide historical background to the Me\,163 and its current stay in the ‘Deutsches Museum’ (Section \ref{sec:the-me-163}), describe the data acquisition process using an XXL CT scanner (Section \ref{sec:data-acquisition}), outline the interactive labeling and annotation process of some distinct sub-volumes of the airplane (Section \ref{sec:data-annotation}), and discuss various challenges with respect to interpreting and handling the annotated and labeled data (Section \ref{sec:challenges}).
-Furthermore, we introduce a matrix-based metric to compare two (manually or automatic) labeled segmentations (Section \ref{sec:metric}) which can handle erroneous split or merged segments as well as voxel overlap of the segments.
+Hence, within this contribution, we will provide historical background to the Me\,163 and its current stay in the ‘Deutsches Museum’ (Section \ref{sec:the-me-163}), describe the data acquisition process using an XXL CT scanner (Section \ref{sec:data-acquisition}), outline the interactive labelling and annotation process of some distinct sub-volumes of the airplane (Section \ref{sec:data-annotation}), and discuss various challenges with respect to interpreting and handling the annotated and labelled data (Section \ref{sec:challenges}).
+Furthermore, we introduce a matrix-based metric to compare two (manually or automatic) labelled segmentations (Section \ref{sec:metric}) which can handle erroneous split or merged segments as well as voxel overlap of the segments.

 Seven of the sub-volumes together with their manually obtained annotations shall be made public available \cite{fraunhoferMe163InstanceSegmentationDataset} to be used in the future by researchers in the fields of digital heritage, non-destructive testing, machine vision and/or artificial intelligence to visualize and interact with as well as to develop, train, optimise and evaluate novel 3D-instance segmentation approaches.